 We have license agreements that require us to make milestone payments upon the successful achievement of milestones, including clinical milestones.
 These agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements.
-These potential future payments are cancelable as of March 31, 2003.
+These potential future payments are cancelable as of June 30, 2003.

-Since our inception we have incurred a cumulative deficit of approximately \$57.2 million, including a net loss of \$4.6 million at March 31, 2003, and we expect to incur significant additional operating losses for the next several years.
-Since inception we have used \$42.7 million of cash in operating activities and \$2.7 million of cash in investing activities.
-We expect our cash requirements to increase in the foreseeable future as we continue to undertake preclinical and clinical trials for our product candidates, including the planned initiation of a Phase III trial of OxytrexTM; seek regulatory approvals for our product candidates; develop, formulate, manufacture and commercialize our drugs; implement additional internal systems and develop new infrastructure; acquire or in-license additional products or technologies, or expand the use of our technology; maintain, defend and expand the scope of our intellectual property; and hire additional personnel.
+We expect to incur significant additional operating losses for the next several years.
+We expect our cash requirements to increase in the foreseeable future as we continue to undertake preclinical and clinical trials for our product candidates, including the Phase III trials of OxytrexTM and PTI-901; seek regulatory approvals for our product candidates; develop, formulate, manufacture and commercialize our drugs; implement additional internal systems and develop new infrastructure; acquire or in-license additional products or technologies, or expand the use of our technology; maintain, defend and expand the scope of our intellectual property; and hire additional personnel.
 The amount and timing of cash requirements will depend on regulatory and market acceptance of our products candidates and the resources we devote to researching and developing, formulating, manufacturing, commercializing and supporting our products.
 We believe that our current resources should be sufficient to fund our operations for at least the next twelve months.
 We may seek additional future funding through public or private financing within this timeframe, if such funding is available and on terms acceptable to us.